Its a bold statement. I know. But I can’t dance around it. The unnecessary additional punctuation 100% needed for emphasis.

 These red velvet cupcakes just landed a spot among my top favorite cake recipes.
 Co-stars on that list include Salted Caramel Pretzel Cake and the beautifully pink Strawberry Rosé Ombre Cake.
 But these red velvet….awwww shoot.

 Pull up a seat because you might get a little light headed savoring all this red velvet cupcake awesomeness.

 Red Velvet Cupcakes

-Okay, okay, number 2 anecdotes aside….let’s get to the real reason you’re all here.
+Okay, okay….let’s get to the real reason you’re all here.
 The best red velvet cupcakes are coming right up.